Purgatoire River: Settlement

 In 1598 when the Spanish first settled in New Mexico, the Purgatoire River was the home of the Jicarilla Apache.
 The Southern Utes also frequented the area and after 1700 the Comanche occupied the Great Plains of southeastern Colorado.
 Several Spanish expeditions passed through the Purgatoire region.
 In 1821, American traders pioneered the Santa Fe Trail to New Mexico.
 The Mountain Branch of the trail crossed the Purgatoire watershed near Trinidad and went through Raton Pass.
 In 1841, the south bank of the Purgatoire from the crest of the Sangre de Cristos extending eastward almost to the future site of Trinidad were part of the Maxwell Land Grant awarded to Lucien Maxwell by the New Mexican government.
 In 1846, New Mexico was conquered by the United States.

 The first settlers arrived in the Purgatoire valley in the late 1850s or early 1860s.
 Ninety percent of the early settlers in the Purgatoire watershed were Hispanics and they were farmers and ranchers.
 Severe winters and drought forced many of the farmers and ranchers out of the region in the 1880s.
 In the 1910s an era began of large ranches, mostly Anglo-owned, on the Great Plains portion of the Purgatoire watershed.
 Coal mining began at Starkville in 1865 and soon became the major economic activity in the hilly and mountainous country west of Trinidad.
 By the early 1900s the coal mines in the Purgatoire watershed employed thousands of men, most of them born in southern and eastern Europe.
 Collectively they were called "Slavs."
-Labor disputes, unsafe working conditions, and diminishing demand for coal caused most of the mines to shut down after World War I (1914-1918).
+Labor disputes, unsafe working conditions, and diminishing demand for coal caused most of the mines to shut down after World War I (1914–1918).
 Most of the former coal mining towns were abandoned.

 The population of Las Animas County (in which most of the watershed is located) declined from 38,975 in 1920 to 14,535 in 2020.

 PCMS

 The Piñon Canyon Maneuver Site (PCMS), belonging to the U.S. Army, comprises a large land area used for seasonal maneuvers and training exercises.
 It is located along the western bank of the Purgatoire River.
 Plans to expand the base aroused the opposition of local ranchers and citizen groups.
 On November 25, 2013, the U.S. Army announced that it had abandoned its plan to expand the PCMS.

 Near the PCMS is the Purgatoire River track site, one of the largest dinosaur fossil track sites in North America.
 The site is located on public land of the Comanche National Grassland, along the Purgatoire River south of La Junta in Otero County.

+The canyon walls of the Purgatoire River near Trinidad are the site of large-scale carvings and paintings created over several decades by Martin Bowden (1884–1958).
+His work in the area later became known as the Painted Canyon.